 How can you set things up so that you can enjoy your staycation in the best way possible?
 Here are a few ideas to incorporate when arranging your mini-vacation at home.

 Create a “Vacation” Space

 Take advantage of the features of your home and realign your perspective on the roles your home’s assets play in your life.
-Your outdoor pergola, which ideally has always functioned as a place of solace, can become a mini-spa and relaxation space.
+Your pergola, which ideally has always functioned as a place of solace, can become a mini-spa and relaxation space.
 Imagine it as an outdoor space in an exotic location, providing you with the time alone and quiet you need to re-energize.
-Today's outdoor living trend has fueled a wide range of available high quality outdoor products, creating outdoor spaces that are just as relaxing, if not more, than any getaway spot.
+Today's outdoor living trend has fueled a wide range of available high-quality outdoor products, creating outdoor spaces that are just as relaxing, if not more, than any getaway spot.

 Stock Up on Supplies

 Running errands is not a way to spend a break.
 Before your staycation begins, make sure that your home is well-stocked with all your favorite essentials.
 You want all of your meals prepped and ready to go.
 Consider indulging in catered options so that there’s no prep involved.
 Step outside your comfort zone and avoid your traditional delivery options.
-Treat yourself to the things you usual would only save for the most special occasions or getaways.
+Treat yourself to the things you usually would only save for the most special occasions or getaways.

 Turn off the Outside World

 Treat your staycation like a true break or holiday.
 Turn off your connections to business and the stresses of the world.
 Put your cell phone, tablet, and laptop away and try not to sneak any peeks for the duration of your break.
 Keeping yourself plugged into the constant and distracting stream of information that defines modern life will only compromise your holiday.